SahilSatyam/HarryPotter_Cloak/README.md

 We first have to take a single color cloth that must not contain any other color.
 I used a green color cloth for my project.
 We then install openCV and implement the following steps:
-1.Initialize the camera.
+1.Initialize the camera.<br>
-2.Capture and Store a single frame(background) before starting.
+2.Capture and Store a single frame(background) before starting.<br>
-3.Detect the color of the cloth and create a mask.
+3.Detect the color of the cloth and create a mask.<br>
-4.Apply the mask on frames.
+4.Apply the mask on frames.<br>
-5.Combine the masked frames together.
+5.Combine the masked frames together.<br>
-6.Remove the unnecessary noise from masks.
+6.Remove the unnecessary noise from masks.<br>